Jun 03, 2024

 Mortgages

-Mortgages can be considered good debt because they make home ownership affordable and may help you improve your net worth.
+Mortgages are often considered good debt because they make home ownership affordable and might help you improve your net worth.

 A mortgage is secured using your house or other real estate property as collateral.
-Purchase mortgages make it possible for you to buy a new home.
-Second mortgages, such as home equity loans, let you borrow from the difference between the current market value of your home and an existing mortgage.
+A second mortgage, such as a home equity loan, lets you borrow from the difference between the current market value of your home and an existing mortgage.

-When you purchase a home with the help of a mortgage that fits in your budget, you can build home equity over time.
-Equity is the value of your home above what you still owe on your mortgage.
+When you purchase a home with the help of a mortgage that fits in your budget, you may build home equity over time.
+Equity is the value of your home above what you still owe the lender.
 The equity in your home is part of your net worth.
 So as your equity grows, so does your net worth.

-Mortgages typically have high borrowing limits.
-It’s important to know how much you can afford before you apply.
-Look for a mortgage with a reasonable interest rate and repayment term and make sure the monthly payments fit into your budget so that you can maintain on-time payments.
+It’s important to know how much you’re able to afford before you apply for a mortgage.
+Look for a mortgage with a reasonable interest rate and repayment term, and make sure the monthly payments fit into your budget to help you maintain on-time payments.

 Student loans

 Student loans are another kind of good debt.
-Although rates for student loans have gone up recently, they are still lower than many other types of debt.
-Moreover, you can use them to get a degree that could advance your career.
+Although rates for student loans may increase, they could be lower than for many other types of debt.
+Moreover, the education they help you pay for might advance your career.

-Degrees can also help you increase your income as you earn promotions and raises.
-College graduates tend to earn more than workers who have only a high school diploma, according to the Bureau of Labor and Statistics.
-But student loans can also be a burden if they are too large or take too long to pay back.
+College graduates tend to earn more than workers who have only a high school diploma, according to the U.S. Bureau of Labor Statistics.
+But student loans could also become a burden if they are too large or take too long to pay back.

-To avoid that situation, try to borrow less to pay for your education than what you expect to earn in your first year on the job.
-For example, if your starting salary your first year out of school will be $60,000, limit your borrowing to $60,000.
+To avoid that situation, try to balance what you pay for your education with what you expect to earn in your first year on the job.
+For example, if the starting salary in your first year out of school will be $60,000, you’d aim to limit your borrowing to $60,000.

-That way you should be able to pay back the loans within a 10- to 15-year period.
-Even better, pay more than the minimum amount due as often as you can.
-You will pay back the loan sooner and save money on interest in the long run.
+This might help you pay back the loans within a 10–15 year period, depending on the rest of your financial situation.
+Also, paying more than the minimum amount due may help you pay back the loan sooner and save money on interest in the long run.

-Interest on student loans might be tax deductible if you qualify, according to the U.S. Department of Education.
-If you have multiple loans, consider combining them into a student loan consolidation.
-You might be able to lower your interest rate, shrink your monthly payments, and simplify your finances with one monthly loan payment.
-But remember: If you extend the repayment term, you could end up paying more in interest.
+Interest on student loans might be tax deductible if you qualify, according to the Internal Revenue Service.
+If you have multiple loans, you might consider a student loan consolidation.
+But remember, consolidation may lengthen your repayment period, so you might end up paying more in interest.

 Car loans